s-u/Rserve/README.md

 This repository is a fork of regular Rserve sources (available at https://github.com/s-u/Rserve).

-It contains automated deployement form Travis & Appveyor, to build binary Rserve packages for Windows, Linux, OSX in R stable release:
+Not yet working, but It will contain automated deployement from Travis & Appveyor, to build binary Rserve packages for Windows, Linux, OSX in R stable release:

   * Windows: https://github.com/yannrichet/Rserve/releases/download/windows/Rserve_1.8-6.zip
   * Linux: https://github.com/yannrichet/Rserve/releases/download/linux/Rserve_1.8-6.tar.gz